Sung-Huan/ANNOgesic/docs/source/test_case.rst

     $ ls ANNOgesic/input/reference/annotation/
     NC_000915.1.embl  NC_000915.1.gbk  NC_000915.gff  NC_000915.ptt  NC_000915.rnt

+If the fasta files and annotation files which are retrieved from NCBI is exactly the strain what you want, you can add ``-t`` to store the files to ``ANNOgesic/output/target``.

 Putting wig, bam files and reads to proper location
 ------------------
 For the test case, you can download files from